-- ☐ Help students find a safe place to keep books during the borrowing period. - ☐ Inform students that vandalism is not only a crime, but parents or guardians may be held financially responsible for the damage.
+- Model careful handling of computers, textbooks, library books, and other school property. - Help students find a safe place to keep computers and books during the borrowing period. - Inform students that vandalism is not only a crime, but parents or guardians may be held financially responsible for the damage.